Firm as a rock: Assessing, harnessing, and building resilience in an organization

 Psychological research has demonstrated numerous benefits of resilience, many of which are desirable in professional settings.
 Resilience employees are less likely to suffer from burnout or empathy fatigue, even in emotionally exhausting fields.
 High levels of resilience also predict emotional stability and strong coping in general; a resilient individual is likely to remain motivated and positive at work even while coping with personal difficulties (Peres, Moreira-Almeida, Nasello, & Koenig, 2007).
 Because resilient people are less affected by setbacks than other people, they are adept at accepting and benefiting from critical feedback.

-Resilience can be Measured
+Resilience can be measured by different scales.

 There are several ways to assess the resilience of an employee, prospective hire, or team member: the Resilience Scale (Wagnild & Young, 1993) consists of 25 questions, and has been studied as a predictor of workplace performance and adaptability for decades.
 A more recent measure, the Connor-Davidson resilience scale (or CD-RISC), is also 25 questions in length, and is useful in predicting emotional resilience and long-term mental health outcomes (Connor & Davidson, 2003).
 For a shorter and even newer assessment of the trait, managers can use the Brief Resilience Scale by Smith et al (2008), which consists of only 6 items.